rios0rios0/guide/Code-Style/Python/Printing-and-Logging.md

 ```

 ## Standard Library: [logging](https://docs.python.org/3/library/logging.html)
-`logging` is one of Python’s standard libraries.
+`logging` is one of Python's standard libraries.
 It contains most of the basic functions you would want in a logger.
 Basic logging with `logging` looks something like this:
 ```python
 import logging
 logging.info("Here's some information for ya")
 ```

-You can also customize the logger’s format, level, etc.:
+You can also customize the logger's format, level, etc.:
 ```python
 import logging
 logging.basicConfig(format="%(asctime)s %(message)s", level=logging.DEBUG)